Getting PID once doesn’t protect you from getting it again.

 As a result, repeated episodes of PID are associated with an increased risk of infertility.

 What Causes PID?

 Knowing what causes pelvic inflammatory disease also plays a significant step in avoiding any reoccurrence.
-Specifically, it occurs from untreated gonorrhea and chlamydia, that amount to about 90% of PID cases.
+Specifically, PID occurs from untreated gonorrhoea and chlamydia.
+This accounts for about 90% of PID cases.

 Likewise, bacteria entering the reproductive tract often cause pelvic inflammatory disease.
 These bacteria are passed from the vagina through the cervix, into the uterus, fallopian tubes, and the ovaries.